 As most parents of young children quickly find out, the best way to keep up with your child’s activity is to schedule a playdate with another child.
-Even the most active mother can’t keep up to their toddler, but a friend can keep your little one busy for hours.
+Even the most active mother can’t keep up with their toddler, but a friend can keep your little one busy for hours.

 However, with this current pandemic, families have been locked out of their usual activities.
 Sports are limited, household visits are banned, and meet-ups have a number of restrictions.
-Without these typical play dates and playground time, your child is likely not getting nearly as much physical activity as they’re used to.
+Without these regular play dates and playground time, your child is likely not getting nearly as much physical activity as they’re used to.

-Below, I share some ideas to help burn toddler energy when you’re stuck at home either from a pandemic or rainy-day post-pandemic.
+Below, I share some ideas to help burn toddler energy when you’re stuck at home either from a pandemic or rainy day post-pandemic.